Nathan Bassett

 Nathan "Bassy" Bassett (born 7 December 1976) is a former Australian rules footballer for the Adelaide Football Club in the Australian Football League (AFL).
-He is currently an assistant coach with the Port Adelaide Football Club.

 Career

 Bassett made his SANFL debut for Norwood in 1994, he finished sixth in the club best and fairest as a 19-year-old and was drafted at pick 3 by Melbourne Football Club in the inaugural AFL rookie draft.

 Melbourne

 Drafted with the third selection in the first AFL Rookie Draft by in 1997, Bassett was elevated to the senior list after Round 4 in 1997 to replace Craig Turley but suffered a fractured sternum in the next Reserves game and was unable to make his AFL debut for the Demons.
 When he made his return to the reserves he played six more games at full forward but didn't see much of the ball and wasn't suited to the role.
 At the end of the season he was traded to Adelaide for Matthew Collins and Brent Williams.